sclavering/cards/README.md

 This is a single-page web app consisting of a collection of single-player card games.

-Currently it's probably only compatible with Firefox, due to using javascript features that other browsers don't support yet (though it would be nice to fix this, perhaps by using an ES6 transpiler).
-It also doesn't work well on touch-screen devices, because the code for dragging/dropping cards only uses mouse events, and not touch events (which is probably relatively easy to fix).
+It's only regularly tested in Firefox (and started life as a XUL add-on for it), though in principal there's no reason it shouldn't be cross-browser.
+It's unpolished on touch-screen devices, though does include basic support for touch events.

 Notable feature include: